 - lack of interest in food: It’s a very common sign indeed.
 It’s obvious that a sick fish won’t have an appetite similar to a healthy fish.
 If you observe that the fish is not eating as it normally does for more than two days, then it’s probably something is not right with the fish.

 - Color fading: Color fading is also a vital indication that your fish is sick.
 Although, color fading can occur for fish as it grows older, or for specific genes.
-For example, betta fish lose some of their vibrant colors as they age, and also marble betta change color.
+For example, betta fish lose some of their vibrant colors as they age, and also marble betta changes color.
 If the color change is rapid, it’s a matter of serious concern.

 - Gasping for air or labored breathing: Fish gasping for air, hovering near the surface, or breathing rapidly is a major sign of fish sickness.
 It means that the fish is not getting the necessary oxygen to survive.
 It can happen for improper water conditions or internal problems with the gills or respiratory system.